python/cpython/Doc/c-api/complex.rst

    .. versionadded:: 3.14

-.. c:function:: Py_complex _Py_rc_quot(double left, Py_complex right)
+.. c:function:: Py_complex _Py_rc_quot(double dividend, Py_complex divisor)

-   Return the quotent of real and complex number, using the C :c:type:`Py_complex` representation.
+   Return the quotient of a real number and a complex number, using the C :c:type:`Py_complex` representation.

    If *divisor* is zero, this method returns zero and sets